How was the Celeb-free San Diego Comic-Con?

 2023 saw the first Comic-Con in decades without big studios flying in big Movie/streaming stars.
 Did it make it worse... or better?

-I’m writing this on the train from San Diego to LA, after my 15th Comic-Con.
+I’m tapping this out on my phone, on the Coaster to LA after my 15th Comic-Con.

 Each year I do San Diego and New York.
 Each year it gets more insane, crowded, loud, and expensive.
 I sit at a booth amid a heaving swarm of 100,000 creatures in the convention center at any given time.